Linden Street Bridge

-The Linden Street Bridge is a historic bridge on the abandoned Central Massachusetts Railroad over Linden Street (Massachusetts Route 60) in Waltham, Massachusetts.
+The Linden Street Bridge is an abandoned Central Massachusetts Railroad bridge over Linden Street (Massachusetts Route 60) in Waltham, Massachusetts.
+A restoration of the bridge is under construction as a part of the Mass Central Rail Trail—Wayside (MCRT—Wayside) project.
 It is a riveted lattice through truss bridge, built in 1894 by the Pennsylvania Steel Company, and is one of only three such bridges left in the state.
 The bridge is 98 ft 3 in long and 17 ft wide, with an inside truss height of 21 ft 11.5 in, and rests on granite abutments.
-The design of the bridge was based on that of the Northampton crossing of the Connecticut River by the same railroad.
-This section of the Central Massachusetts Branch, and the bridge, have been out of service since the early 1990s when service to the last customer, a lumber dealer located on Emerson Road, ended.
+The design of the bridge was based on the Norwottuck Rail Trail Bridge over the Connecticut River by the same railroad.